-If you're wondering about Disney Plus prices, how to start watching Disney Plus, what the best Disney Plus movies and shows are, the cheapest Disney Plus subscription deals around, then we can help – our exhaustive guide covers everything you need to know about Disney+ and then some.
+If you're wondering how much Disney Plus costs, how to start streaming Disney Plus, what the best Disney Plus movies and shows are, or what the cheapest Disney Plus subscription deals around are, then we can help – our indispensable guide covers everything you need to know about Disney+ and then some.

-Whether you want info on the Disney Plus apps, 4K Disney+ movies, which episodes of The Simpsons you can watch or whatever else, this page has everything you need to get up to speed with the new service, and then go on to make the most of your Disney Plus subscription.
+Whether you want info on the Disney Plus apps, the top 4K Disney+ movies, which episodes of The Simpsons you can watch or whatever else, we've got all the info you need on everything Disney Plus – all here to help you make the most of your Disney Plus subscription.

-It's clear that Disney+ has got off to a very good start, with a ton of content ready to watch on demand in 2020: hundreds upon hundreds of big blockbusters and must-see shows, all available at the click or tap of a button as soon as you sign up.
-With other services like NBC's Peacock and Apple TV Plus gaining momentum as well, Disney knows it needs to be on top of its game, and the company has revealed the service had more than 28 million subscribers by February 2020.
+It's clear that Disney+ has got off to a fantastic start, with a ton of content ready to watch on demand in 2020: hundreds upon hundreds of big blockbusters and must-see shows, all available at the click or tap of a button as soon as you sign up.
+With other services like Apple TV Plus gaining momentum as well, Disney knows it needs to be on top of its game.

-You've got Disney Plus questions and we've got Disney Plus answers: "what does Disney Plus offer?", "how much does Disney Plus cost?", "when can I sign up for Disney Plus?", "which Disney Plus channels do I get?", "what devices run Disney Plus?" and more besides.
+You've got Disney Plus questions and we've got Disney Plus answers, including but not limited to "what does Disney Plus offer?", "how much does Disney Plus cost?", "when can I sign up for Disney Plus?", "which Disney Plus channels do I get?" and "what devices run Disney Plus?".

 To get started, we'll cover the very best Disney Plus deals available for you right now in 2020, so you can jump into this top-tier selection of video streaming content for the best price that you can currently get.
 Once you've done that, you can start enjoying some binge watching.
-We're constantly updating this guide too, so make sure you check back often.
+We're constantly updating this guide too, so be sure to check back often.

 Best Disney Plus deals